 Loving someone vs being in love is an age-old conundrum, one that lovers, poets, philosophers and psychologists have always mulled over and debated.
-Since love is a factor in both cases, it’s often tough to answer the question of ‘is loving someone different from being in love?’
+Since love is a factor in both cases, it’s often tough to answer the question “is loving someone different from being in love?”
+Loving someone vs being in love – it is tricky to weigh the two.

+The brutally honest difference between loving someone and being in love with someone boils down to this understanding.
 Loving someone vs being in love is no easy comparison, but there are honest and difficult differences between them.
-Kavita Panyam holds a Master’s degree in Counseling Psychology and a diploma in Community Mental Health.
-With her help, we’ve come up with 15 true differences between loving someone vs being in love.
+With insights from counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades, we’ve come up with 15 true differences between loving someone vs being in love.

 15 Brutally Honest Differences Between Loving Someone And Being In Love With Someone

-“These relationships usually cannot weather turbulent times because you were never really in love with them, it was mostly in your imagination.
-This way, you could end up having a series of failed relationships before realizing that being in love is not same as loving someone.
+“Relationships built on the latter usually cannot weather turbulent times because you never really loved the other person, it was mostly in your imagination.
+This way, you could end up having a series of failed relationships before realizing that being in love is not the same as loving someone.
 Loving someone is loving their values, beliefs, respecting them, seeing them for who they are and knowing you’re a good fit.”

 1. Overcoming obstacles together vs going it solo